HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 ### ssh beyond remote login

-Next to 'simply' allowing  to log in on a remote node, `ssh` also allows for remote exection of commands, and transferring files.
+Next to 'simply' allowing a remote login, `ssh` also allows for remote command execution and file transfer.

 #### executing a command in remote

-This screenshot shows how to execute the `pwd` command on the remote server.
+This screenshot shows how to execute the `pwd` command on the remote server by passing it as an additional argument.
 There is no need to `exit` the server manually.

 ```console
 paul@linux:~$ ssh admin42@192.168.1.30 pwd